-Often grown in hardiness zones four through nine, the Black Gum Tree is slow to moderate growing plant that can gain between 12 to 24 inches each year.
-The tree prefers full sun, but it can quickly adapt to partial shade, especially if it is transplanted while in the younger stages of growing.
+Often grown in hardiness zones four through nine, the Black Gum Tree is a slow to moderate growing plant that can gain between 12 to 24 inches each year.
+The tree prefers full sun, but it can quickly adapt to partial shade, especially if it is transplanted while in the earlier stages of growth.
 It should have at least four hours of full sun to get the most color and growth out of the specimen.
 The Pepperidge Tree does well in loamy, acidic, sandy, and well-draining soils.
 It is versatile and adapts nicely to dry or alkaline soil, but it does decrease the boldness of the colors and the deep hue of glossy green that is typical of the Black Gum Tree leaves.

 Buy your Black Gum Tree at TN Nursery